RomeroLab/schemarecomb/README.rst

 So why doesn't everybody do recombinant protein engineering?
 Historically, there's a number of technical challenges that made recombinant libraries impractical for general use.
 Namely, a great deal of computational expertise and time is needed to manually generate and select suitable libraries.
 Even with the required computational resources, mutagenesis was significantly easier than assembling 8+ DNA fragments when protein engineering was developing its fundamentals, so nearly everybody opted for traditional directed evolution and passed that practice down to their students and mentees.

-The goal of this software package is to make recombinant library design accessible and convenient for protein engineers of all computational skill levels. ggrecomb designs libraries that come ready to order and construct with a simple Golden Gate Assembly reaction.
-To learn more, read the `ggrecomb documentation <https://ggrecomb.readthedocs.io/en/latest/>`_.
+The goal of this software package is to make recombinant library design accessible and convenient for protein engineers of all computational skill levels. schemarecomb designs libraries that come ready to order and construct with a simple Golden Gate Assembly reaction.
+To learn more, read the `schemarecomb documentation <https://schemarecomb.readthedocs.io/en/latest/>`_.

 Installation